 Executive Compensation Governance Highlights.
-We believe that the following executive compensation-related practices, which were in effect during fiscal 2017, serve our shareholders' long-term interests:
+We believe that the following executive compensation-related practices, which were in effect during fiscal 2019, serve our shareholders' long-term interests:

-What We Do

-- Maintain an executive compensation program designed to align pay with performance. - Structure a substantial portion of pay opportunities in the form of "at-risk" performance-based compensation. - Conduct an annual say-on-pay vote. - Employ a clawback policy. - Utilize robust stock ownership guidelines for executive officers and directors. - ✓ Have double-trigger change of control severance arrangements. - Retain an independent compensation consultant and periodically conduct a compensation risk review.
+What We Do What We Don't Do • Maintain an executive compensation program designed to align pay with performance. × No tax gross-ups or single-trigger equity acceleration upon a change of control. • Structure a substantial portion of pay opportunities in the form of "at-risk" performance-based compensation. × No excessive perquisites.
+1 Conduct an annual say-on-pay vote. × No guaranteed bonuses. ✓ Maintain an incentive compensation clawback policy. × No backdating or repricing of stock options. • Utilize robust stock ownership guidelines for executive officers and directors. × No supplemental executive retirement plans. • Have double-trigger change of control severance arrangements.
+1 Retain an independent compensation consultant and periodically conduct a compensation risk review.